hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Report.md

 ### 1. Application domain, data & technologies

 The application domain for this big data platform is transportation.
 The reason for this domain is the relevance to big data concepts.
 Global taxi services like Uber, Yango and Bolt are handling massive volumes of real-time data, while also for example cargo and aviation industries use real-time location tracking.
 The platform supports both structured and semi-structured data, allowing new fields/columns to be dynamically added to the data storage tables without strict enforcement on data formats.
 This flexibility is essential for handling IoT-generated data in transportation domain, as data unit structures may vary geologically and evolve over time.
+The source data format could be for example csv, txt or JSON.

 Technology for the data storage component (mysimbdp-coredms) of the platform is chosen to be [Apache Cassandra](https://cassandra.apache.org/_/index.html), a distributed NoSQL database.
 Cassandra is designed for handling large volumes of data across multiple nodes.
 It offers scalability, high availability and fault tolerance, which are essential assets for a serving as a big data storage.
 Cassandra also excels in high-speed write operations, making it suitable for handling real-time data streams.